Family Pay Option FAQ

 How and when will I pay tuition?

-Invoicing and paying tuition is addressed in Step 5 Billing and Your Account in Next Steps for Family Pay Options Students.
+Invoicing and paying tuition is addressed in Module 7: Billing and Student Account in the online College Now Orientation (Session II).

 How are online courses structured?